Scholarship Opportunities & Resources

 CIEE Scholarships & Grants

-CIEE is the host organization for our programs in Santiago, Chile, St. Petersburg, Russia, and Seoul, South Korea.
+CIEE is the host organization for our program in Seoul, South Korea.
 CIEE offers merit and need-based scholarships and grants.
 If you are interested in any of these programs, visit the CIEE Scholarship page to to explore their options and identify the awards for which you may be eligible.

 College Year in Athens (CYA) is the host organization for our Greece: Athens & Lesbos program.
 CYA offers several scholarships for students who participate in their programs, and Lewis & Clark students who have been accepted to the Greece program are eligible to apply.
 Please visit their website for more information.

-FIE is the host organization for the London: Fine Arts and Ireland: Social Sciences programs.
+FIE is the host organization for our London: Fine Arts program.
 They offer a few scholarships each semester - visit their website to learn more about the opportunities available to FIE students.

 IES Abroad Scholarship Database